PATH-Global-Health/Topup-Tool-Summary/README.md

 #### Step B1: Ask the database, "who completed the monthly Step D report, and was the data actually filled in properly?"
 **Function:** `getStepDTopUpData(report_date, d2_session)` (in `R/getTopupData.R`)
 **SQL behind it:** `inst/sql/stepd_raw_data.sql`

+As with Step A1, the R code does not send this SQL anywhere — it's a query already saved inside DHIS2 (a "SQL View" with its own fixed ID) that R triggers with a short web request and a date; the `.sql` file is just a local copy for reference.

 In plain English: *"For the 'Step D Monthly CHW' dataset, find every facility/month where a completion was recorded in the last month, along with who recorded it.
 Also tell me the very first time that facility/month was ever completed (for history).
 Also count how many of the 9 specific mandatory fields actually have a value filled in for that facility/month.
 Tell me how many days ago it was submitted, and how many days ago the reporting month itself ended."*